-In the European and Asian countries you can add your personal information like Gender, Nationality, Marital status, Date of Birth, etc. But if you are sending your resume to US or UK then you need not to provide too much of the personal information because they assume that knowing the personal background of a person is totally meaningless, you can just provide the Gender, Nationality of which country you actually are and the native language.
+In the European and Asian countries, you can add your personal information like Gender, Nationality, Marital status, Date of Birth, etc. But if you are sending your resume to the US or UK then you need not provide too much of the personal information because they assume that knowing the personal background of a person is meaningless, you can just provide the Gender, Nationality of which country you are and the native language.

 6. Contact Details and Visa Status:

 Providing contact details and the current Visa Status is a must when you are applying for overseas jobs.
 You need to make sure that you provide the company with the valid address, contact numbers, and email address so that they can reach you if you are selected ahead for the interview.